-For many writers, the software program MS Word often feels like a glorified typewriter.
+For many writers, the software program Microsoft Word often feels like a glorified typewriter.
 Its complex page functions, lack of vertical justification, confusing Track Changes, and many other issues often are a source of great frustration when writing books.
 If that sounds like your reaction when using MS Word, then creative writing software might be the answer.

 Sometimes referred to as novel-writing software or book-writing software, a variety of such programs exist.
 Among them are Scrivener, WriteItNow and MasterWriter.